parth5jain/incubyteAssesment/README.md

 - ✅ Follow software craftsmanship principles
 - ✅ Commit frequently to show code evolution
 - ✅ Complete all steps for extra points
+- 🎁 **Bonus**: Implement additional features for extra points

 ---

-**Note**: This TDD assessment has been completed successfully with all required steps implemented and thoroughly tested.
+**Note**: This TDD assessment has been completed successfully with all required steps implemented, thoroughly tested, and includes bonus features for extra points.